 One of the best sources of inspiration is to research medieval castles.
 Take a look at how they were built, what they were used for, how they were defended and how they were attacked.
 That knowledge can serve as the foundation for your own beautiful fantasy castle.
 Something else you can also do is look at pictures on the likes of Pinterest.
 Search for terms like fantasy fortress and make a note of all of your favourite features.

-Thanks for reading this guide to the medieval fantasy castle.
+Thanks for reading this guide to medieval fantasy castles.